-Odzun Monastery and Church, Armenia
+Odzun Monastery and Church, Lori

 Odzun Monastery is a majestic 6th century monument located in the centre of Odzun village, in northern Armenia.
 It is one of the most beautiful attractions in the Lori region.
 Despite its age, the monastery is well preserved.
 It has benefited from several reconstructions and restorations, the last of which was completed in 2014.